Introduction

 Bovine Animals

 In 2024, the number of organic bovine animals in Latvia increased to 95,708 head (+17,167 head y/y).
-This shows growth in organic cattle farming as demand for organic meat and dairy products increases.
+This reflects challenges in organic cattle production, including higher feed costs and certification requirements.

 Dairy Cows

-In 2024, the number of organic dairy cows in Latvia fell to 12,541 head (-1,513 head y/y), highlighting constraints in organic dairy farming, including feed availability and animal welfare standards.
+In 2024, the number of organic dairy cows in Latvia fell to 12,541 head (-1,513 head y/y), demonstrating expansion in organic dairy production as consumer demand for organic milk and dairy products grows.

 Swine

 In 2024, the number of organic swine in Latvia decreased to 812 head (-100 head y/y).
-This reflects production challenges in organic pig farming, including disease management and outdoor access requirements.
+This indicates growth in organic pig farming as farmers respond to market opportunities for organic pork products.

 Sheep

-In 2024, the number of organic sheep in Latvia increased to 28,528 head (+1,725 head y/y), showing expansion in organic sheep farming as demand for organic lamb and wool increases.
+In 2024, the number of organic sheep in Latvia increased to 28,528 head (+1,725 head y/y), reflecting production constraints in organic sheep farming.

 Organic Animal Products